Building for tomorrow: Dynamic materiality in infrastructure development | The Pulse by GRESB

 Building for tomorrow: Dynamic materiality in infrastructure development

-For the fourth episode of The Pulse by GRESB, we are bringing you a conversation about GRESB’s new Development Asset Assessment.
+For this episode of The Pulse by GRESB, we are bringing you a conversation about GRESB’s new Development Asset Assessment.
 The Assessment aims to address the specific needs of infrastructure assets in the pre-operational phase, considering the growing demand for sustainable infrastructure globally.
 Featuring dynamic materiality, the Assessment adapts to the unique challenges of both the pre-construction and construction phases.
 It provides fund managers and investors with a comprehensive tool to track progress, ensuring alignment with ESG strategies and offering new opportunities for monitoring and improving sustainability practices.

 Watch the episode below, featuring: